 For many folks, their car, truck, or van is their home away from home.
 Whether it’s a long commute to work, or you’re planning that next family road trip, it’s important to make sure you’re properly prepared.
-In this list, we’re covering some of the best accessories for your car that fit into almost anyone’s budget.
+In this list, we’re covering some of the Best Car Accessories of 2016 that fit into almost anyone’s budget.
 Have a look!

-The good news is that dash cams have gotten a whole lot less expensive while getting smaller in size and improving in quality.
-By far one of the best dashcams out there is the Z-Edge Z2 Plus.
+The good news is that dash cams have gotten a whole lot less expensive, while getting smaller in size and improving in quality.
+By far one of the best dash cams out there is the Z-Edge Z2 Plus.
 The Z2 Plus is one of many dash cams on the market that adopts the rear view mirror/camera combo.
-It securely attaches to your stock rear view mirror and has an LCD that shines through from underneath the display.
-It even comes with an extra rear view camera for either recording the inside of the cabin or sticking on the rear window as a backup cam.
+It securely attaches over your stock rear view mirror and has an LCD that shines through from underneath the display.
+It even comes with an extra rear view camera for either recording the inside of the cabin, or sticking on the rear window as backup cam.

 Find a good place to stick your smartphone is always tricky in cars, that’s why car docks are necessary.
 They allow you to glance down at navigation, and with Android Auto, allows you to accept hands-free calls while keeping your eyes on the road.
 The problem with most car docks is they suck.
 They either block an AC vent, stick on your dash, or suction cup to the windshield.
 The most optimal place to have a dock is right where your car’s controls already area.

 Thankfully someone had the bright idea to use the now obsolete CD player as the perfect place to stick a car dock.
 They’re called CD slot phone mounts and they slide into most CD players.
 Once secured, your phone will now be in the perfect spot to show you information at a glance.
 Anker makes a really great and affordable mount with a quick release switch and adjustable handle for optimal placement.
-The best part is it’s so cheap, you may want to get one for every car you own.
+Best part is at $14, you may want to get one for every car you own.

 If your car supports one of five OBD-II protocols, the Panlong mini Bluetooth OBD2 scanner allows you to perform a quick diagnostics check for trouble codes — whether generic or manufacturer specific — and show them directly on your smartphone via Bluetooth.
 For car enthusiasts, the compatible app even shows you real-time engine data like RPM, coolant temperature, fuel system status, speed, timing, manifold pressure, fuel pressure — all that fun stuff.
 Just keep in mind that it only supports Android and Windows, so if you’re thinking about gifting this particular model to someone with an iPhone, don’t bother.